lightcode/lc-shell-nix/README.md

 niv add lightcode/lc-shell-nix -v v1.0.0
 ```

-Then, you can import the module like this:
+You can import it by adding these lines to your `home.nix`:

 ```nix
 {